 Where some countries may be known for innovative new dishes and modern culinary skills, Vietnam is best known for its age-old recipes, from warming noodle soup to Franco-Vietnamese bánh mì baguettes.
 Here are the best traditional Vietnamese dishes that make it deliciously obvious why they’ve stood the test of time.

 Tempted to try these delicious delicacies for yourself?
 You can do so on Culture Trip’s exclusive 12-day Vietnam trip, which includes a street food tour in Hanoi and a cooking masterclass in Huế.

 This national staple is made with flat rice noodles, a warming broth and usually chicken or beef.
 The flavour of this comforting noodle soup can vary greatly across the country, and many establishments load your table with sauces, herbs and spices so you can season your pho exactly how you like it.

-Chè has a vast array of ingredients, both savoury and sweet, but it can be best described as ‘sweet dessert soup’.
-Variations of the dish include anything from kidney beans to grass jelly and tapioca fruit to coconut cream.
+Chè has a vast array of ingredients, both savoury and sweet, but it can be best described as a “sweet dessert soup”.
+Variations of the dish include anything from kidney beans and grass jelly to tapioca fruit and coconut cream.
 You can find chè at any time of the year, but it’s arguably best served with a scoop of crushed ice on a hot day.

 This is one of the less clear-cut dishes of Vietnam, with a variety of different recipes emerging across the country.
 (In fact, there are even versions of the meal in Cambodia and China.)
 At its simplest, hủ tiếu can be described as “pork bone soup”, but everything, from the type of noodles to the choice of meat, seems to vary from place to place.
 All we know is that it’s scrumptious every single way.